GM Brake Defects Lawsuit Claims Manufacturer Ignored Problems With 2025 Vehicles

 Sports-Betting-Addiction-Lawsuits

-The lawsuit claims GM was aware of this defect before releasing its 2025 lineup, yet continued using the same part despite prior internal warnings.
+The lawsuit suggests that GM ignored the known brake defects before releasing its 2025 lineup, continuing to use the same part despite prior internal warnings and safety signals.

 According to the complaint, GM issued a service update for certain 2024 Chevrolet Traverse and 2025 Buick Enclave vehicles, acknowledging that internal seals in the master brake cylinder could fail, causing loss of braking power.
 Despite this, the same or similar parts were allegedly used in the 2025 model lineup without a recall.